Colesey/Get_and_clean_data_project/README.md

 4. Adds the descriptive activity names to the rows
 5. Amends the column names to be more readable
 6. These steps produce a tidy data set named main_data that meets the objectives of the tidy data guidelines.
-7. And finally, creat a seperate data frame called mean_readings that is a tidy data set with the average of each variable for each activity and each subject.
+7. And finally, create a separate data frame called mean_readings that is a tidy data set with the average of each variable for each activity and each subject.
 This is written out as a text file called mean_readings.txt.

 ## Outputs and files
 This repo contains the following files: